Generalized Tangent Kernel: A Unified Geometric Foundation for Natural Gradient and Standard Gradient: The Theoretical Setup: A Geometric Perspective

-For a metric $\bar g$ on $\calM$, we want to study the gradient flow of $F$ on the image $\Phi := \phi(W)$, and this should be equivalent to studying gradient flow for $\widetilde F$ on $W$ via Amari's natural gradient~\citep{Amari1998natural}.
-Of course, to define the gradient, $ F$ needs to be smooth (or at least Fr\'echet differentiable), which we assume here and treat more carefully in \S\ref{sec:empirical_loss}.
-Even this is not enough to assure that $\nabla F$ exists on $\calM$, as discussed in \S\ref{sec:empirical_loss}.
-We also have to distinguish between the gradient flow lines of $F$ in $\calM$ and the flow lines on $\Phi$.
+For a metric $\bar g$ on $\calM$, we want to study the gradient flow of $F$ on the image $\Phi$, and this should be equivalent to studying gradient flow for $\widetilde F$ on $\cW$ via the pullback metric (\ref{pullback}).
+The existence of $\nabla F$ on $\calM$ is carefully studied in \S\ref{sec:empirical_loss}.
+For now, assuming that $\nabla F$ exists on $\calM$, we still have to distinguish between the gradient flow lines of $F$ in $\calM$ and the flow lines on $\Phi$.
 Indeed, a gradient flow line of $F$ starting in $\Phi$ will not stay in $\Phi$ in general, since $\nabla F$ need not point in $\Phi$ directions.

-The following lemma establishes the relationship between gradient flow in $\calM$ and flows on $\Phi$, and the equivalence between pullback gradients on the parameter space $W$ and gradients on $\Phi$ in the function space.
+The following lemma establishes the relationship between gradient flow in $\calM$ and flows on $\Phi$, and the equivalence between pullback gradients on the parameter space $\cW$ and gradients on $\Phi$ in the function space.